Caroline Redman Lusher: Education and early career

-Music career

-After qualifying as a teacher for higher and further education, Caroline Redman Lusher taught Performing Arts A-level at Farnborough Sixth Form College in Hampshire from 2000 to 2005.
-During this time, she introduced the concept of Rock Choir to local communities in Farnham, Guildford, and Godalming.
+Rock Choir

+Redman Lusher launched Rock Choir in 2005.
 Beginning with 70 members, it currently has more than 33,000 members across the UK.
-Caroline Redman Lusher is widely considered to be the pioneer of the "no audition, no need to read music" amateur contemporary choir movement.
-A 2009 article in the Sunday Times Culture Magazine called her "the key to the choir's success".
+Redman Lusher is widely considered to be the pioneer of the "no audition, no need to read music" amateur contemporary choir movement.
+An article in the Sunday Times Culture Magazine in 2009 called her "the key to the choir's success".

-Others have attempted a similar formula, but none have turned an amateur group singing pop songs into a brand this powerful.
+"Others have attempted a similar formula, but none have turned an amateur group singing pop songs into a brand this powerful.
 She stands out for her rigorous classical training (Grade 8 piano and violin by 15; a degree in popular music from Salford; a thesis on Annie Lennox's songwriting style) and her insistence on a slick, professionally run outfit.
 Rock Choir works with a variety of people, from rights lawyers to web technicians to sound engineers.
-The selection and harmonising of the music – sometimes up to seven-part harmony, no mean feat – is done by Lusher herself.
+The selection and harmonising of the music – sometimes up to seven-part harmony, no mean feat – is done by Lusher herself."

-In 2009, Caroline Redman Lusher signed a four-album record deal for Rock Choir with Decca/Universal and performed as a soloist on various projects, including the release of successful singles and albums.
-In 2011, she featured in the ITV1 three-part documentary The Choir That Rocks, which followed her and her team as they prepared for a mass performance of over 8,000 Rock Choir members at Wembley Arena on 15 May 2011.
-Following the first episode, 23,000 people logged onto the Rock Choir website, causing a server crash, and 8,000 people submitted membership enquiries.

-Caroline Redman Lusher's most high-profile live performances to date took place at the BBC Proms in the Park concerts in London’s Hyde Park in 2018 and 2019.
-Accompanied by the BBC Concert Orchestra and joined by the Rock Choir Vocal Group, she performed to an audience of 40,000, with the concerts broadcast on BBC Radio 2 and BBC Red Button.

-In 2023 and 2024, Caroline Redman Lusher toured as the lead vocalist in each of the 11 regional shows of the Rock Choir-initiated tour, 'You're the Voice', which sold out 10 of the 11 venues.

-Author

-Caroline Redman Lusher signed a publishing deal with Splendid Publications in 2023.
-Her autobiography, SING – The Story of Rock Choir, was released on 15 October 2024.
-The book includes a foreword by Michael Ball OBE, with contributions from Chris Evans, Samir Patel, Bazil Meade (LCGC), and others.